henrik42/solo/README.md

 But it does not suffice to just deliver the classes for your jumpstart-namespace.
-You also have to deliver the JARs under `solo-project/lib/` so you can use them (except -- probably -- log4j).
+You also have to deliver the JARs under `solo-project/lib/` so you can use them (except -- probably -- log4j JAR).
 At this point you have to understand how classloaders work and how the mentioned frameworks organize the classloaders they use.

-In many cases your class will be loaded by a classloader that has no access (neither direct nor by delegation to other _co-laborating_ classloaders) to the host-application's classes (incl. log4j).
-Often the jumpstart-class does not even _see_ the Clojure runtime-classes eventhough you supplied the libs.
+In many cases your class will be loaded by a classloader that has no access (neither direct nor by delegation to other _co-laborating_ classloaders) to the host-application's classes
+(incl. log4j).
+Sometimes the jumpstart-class does not even _see_ the Clojure runtime-classes eventhough you supplied the libs.
 This usually leads to `ClassNotFoundException` and then `NoClassDefFoundException` when loading your jumpstart-namespace.

-You find examples/solutions for this below.
+You find examples/solutions for some cases below.

 [1a] https://docs.jboss.org/cdi/spec/1.0/html/
 [1b] https://jaxenter.com/tutorial-introduction-to-cdi-contexts-and-dependency-injection-for-java-ee-jsr-299-104536.html